 This is the starting point for anyone looking to become a Master Sommelier.
-The 2-day course covers: viticulture and winemaking fundamentals, grapes varieties with their origin and specificities, fundamental spirits knowledge, wine classifications and wine quality, wine service, food and wine pairing essentials as well as introductory wine tasting techniques.
+The 2-day course covers viticulture and winemaking fundamentals, grapes varieties with their origin and specificities, fundamental spirits knowledge, wine classifications, wine quality, wine service, food, and wine pairing essentials, as well as introductory wine-tasting techniques.

 Level 2: Certified Sommelier

-The Certified Sommelier program tests and certifies that the student has the level of wine knowledge and service skills expected from an on-the-floor wine professional.
-The one-day exam has three sections: Blind wine Tasting, Written Theory and Wine Service.
+The Certified Sommelier program tests and certifies that the student has the wine knowledge and service skills expected from an on-the-floor wine professional.
+The one-day exam has three sections: Blind wine Tasting, Written Theory, and Wine Service.

-There are no official wine education courses or tastings offered to prepare for this exam.
+No official wine education courses or tastings are offered to prepare for this exam.

 Level 3: Advanced Sommelier Certificate

-Students are required to attend a 3-day training course, conducted by Master Sommeliers, and must also complete extensive independent study.
-The examination is held over 3 days and is composed of three sections: Blind Tasting, Theory and Wine Service.
+Students must attend a 3-day training course conducted by Master Sommeliers and complete extensive independent study.
+The examination is held over three days and comprises three sections: Blind Tasting, Theory, and Wine Service.

 Level 4: Master Sommelier Diploma

-Enrolment is open to Advanced Sommelier graduates and is by application only.
-The Master Sommelier examination is in 3 parts: Theoretical Knowledge, Practical Tasting and Practical Service.
+Enrollment is open to Advanced Sommelier graduates and is by application only.
+The Master Sommelier examination is in 3 parts: Theoretical Knowledge, Practical Tasting, and Practical Service.
 The Theoretical Knowledge must be taken and passed first.
 Success on this portion opens the doors to the remaining two parts of the exam.
-Only about one tenth of candidates pass the theory exam and it often takes 2 or 3 years for candidates to pass all three portions of the exam required to become a Master Sommelier
+Unfortunately, only about one-tenth of candidates pass the theory exam, and it often takes 2 or 3 years to give all three portions of the exam required to become a Master Sommelier.